-Excellent written and spoken English 7) REQUIRED DOCUMENTS Interested individual consultants must submit the following documents/information to demonstrate their qualifications.
-Please group them into one (1) single PDF document as the application only allows to upload maximum one document: a) Letter of Confirmation of Interest and Availability using the template provided by UNDP in Annex III; - b) Personal CV or P11, indicating all past experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references; - c) Financial Proposal that indicates the all-inclusive fixed total contract price, supported by a breakdown of costs, as per template provided.
+Candidates wishing to be considered for this assignment are required to submit the following documents to demonstrate their qualifications.
+Please group them into one (1) single PDF document/ or one ZIP File as the application only allows to upload maximum one document: - Letter of Confirmation of Interest and Availability using the template provided by UNDP in Annex III; - Personal CV or P11, indicating all past experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references; - Financial Proposal that indicates the all-inclusive fixed total contract price, supported by a breakdown of costs, as per template provided.
 If an Offeror is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the Offeror must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP.
 Incomplete proposals may not be considered.